Helpful Information – Things to know before you travel

 AIR PORT TRANSFER

 We work with a number of transport companies.
-Email our office for suggestions.
-For 1 to 4 people rates are around $60 usd, taxis are $80.
+For our preferred company, Ride-Mexico, you’ll find a link on our home page.
+A round trip fare or 1 to 4 people rates are around $70 usd, taxis are $85.
 There is also a bus/taxi combo that is less expensive but takes more time to get to where you want to go.

 KEEP THE SMALL WHITE FORM THEY GIVE YOU AT IMMIGRATION, YOU WILL NEED IT WHEN YOU LEAVE.